swapped004/swapped004/README.md

 </h1>

 # 💫 About Me:
- - I love to code
+ - I love to code and automte things when I can
  - I studied CS at Bangladesh University of Engineering and Technology and graduated in May, 2023
  - I have got cracked aim in valorant but am hardstuck gold 'cause my friends suck (update: I finally reached plat :))